Thank Goodness for Pink Sprinkles, Pizza, and my Italian Pine Nut Salad

 My little girl is three.

 Well, it is for the dreamy Suzy Homemaker who can fry up the bacon and pop a gorgeous, all-natural, homemade cake in the oven at the same time.
-All while wearing designer jeans and heels, and this perfect Suzy still manages to have time to play Candy Land with the birthday girl while the cake bakes.
+She does all of this while wearing designer jeans and heels, and this perfect Suzy still finds the time to play Candy Land with the birthday girl while the perfect cake bakes.

 The tried-and-true high-end designer jean brands seen in InStyle Magazine just don’t fit my over-40 curvy body, either.